-The email you receive will contain a checklist of required application materials and attached copies of the forms you must complete and return by mail.
+The email you receive will contain a checklist of required application materials and attached copies of the forms you must complete and return by mail or via email.
 Requirements vary by provider type.

 Remember that all forms must be submitted by November 30 for a July 1st start date or by February 28th for an October 1st start date.